Dual MSF-MSBA Degree FAQ

 There are no exemptions to our calculus, statistics, and computer programming requirements.

-Applicants who did not complete a calculus and/or statistics course as part of their past undergraduate or graduate education should take a semester-long calculus course (Calc I or higher) and/or a statistics course at an accredited college or university prior to submitting their application.
+Applicants who did not complete a statistics course as part of their past undergraduate or graduate education should take a semester-long statistics course at an accredited college or university prior to submitting their application.

-- Short Calculus, Survey of Calculus, or Pre-Calculus do not satisfy this requirement.
+Short Calculus, Survey of Calculus, or Precalculus courses do not satisfy this requirement.

-Programming languages that satisfy our requirement are Python, R, C, C++, C#, VB, Java, and PHP.
+Programming languages that satisfy our requirement are Python, C, C++, C#, VB (not VBA), and Java.
 This can be demonstrated one of three ways:

 - Academic Coursework - via completion of a full-semester, university-level programming course as an undergraduate or graduate student